pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 Here we create all the objects that the game is going to need.

 ::

-    whiff_sound = load_sound("whiff.wav")
+    Game.allsprites = pg.sprite.RenderPlain()
-    punch_sound = load_sound("punch.wav")
+    Game.punchables = pg.sprite.Group()
-    chimp = Chimp()
+    Game.chimp = Chimp()
-    fist = Fist()
+    Game.fist = Fist()
-    allsprites = pg.sprite.RenderPlain((chimp, fist))
-    clock = pg.time.Clock()
+    Game.clock = pg.time.Clock()

-First we load two sound effects using the `load_sound` function we defined above.
-Then we create an instance of each of our sprite classes.
-And lastly we create a sprite :class:`Group <pygame.sprite.Group>` which will contain all our sprites.

-We actually use a special sprite group named :class:`RenderPlain
-<pygame.sprite.RenderPlain>`.
-This sprite group can draw all the sprites it
-contains to the screen.
+First we create a sprite :class:`Group <pygame.sprite.Group>` which will contain all our sprites.
+We actually use a special sprite group named :class:`RenderPlain<pygame.sprite.RenderPlain>`.
+This sprite group can draw all the sprites it contains to the screen.
 It is called `RenderPlain` because there are actually more advanced Render groups.
 But for our game, we just need simple drawing.
-We create the group named "allsprites" by passing a list with all the sprites that should belong in the group.
-We could later on add or remove sprites from this group, but in this game we won't need to.

-The `clock` object we create will be used to help control our game's framerate. we will use it in the main loop of our game to make sure it doesn't run too fast.
+Next we we create an instance of each of our sprite classes.
+And lastly we create a `clock` object to help control our game's framerate. we will use it in the main loop of our game to make sure it doesn't run too fast.

-Main Loop
+Game Loop
 ---------

 Nothing much here, just an infinite loop. ::

-    going = True
-    while going:
+    while True:
-        clock.tick(60)
+        Game.clock.tick(60)

 All games run in some sort of loop.
 The usual order of things is to check on the state of the computer and user input, move and update the